SAP-archive/teched2020-IIS360/exercises/ex6/README.md

 LSP support for annotation modelling.
 Alternatively, you can apply prepared code snippets.
 After applying new annotations, you can use Format Document (Shift+Alt+F) to format code for better readibility.

-## Exercise 6.1 Sub Exercise 1 Adding a field group
+## Exercise 6.1 Adding a field group

 After completing these steps you will have added a new content section to the object page.\
 You will use annotation **FieldGroup** which represents a collection of different types of data fields.\